-Food quality and food safety research at our Center are integral parts and parcel of the same.
+Food quality and food safety research at our Center are integral to the success of our work.
 Therefore, it is often difficult to distinguish one from the other.
 Under the previous theme of food quality, results of some of our on-going research were delineated.
-Additionally, there are other projects that we consider food safety related: Antibiotics in animal feed, pesticide uptake in plants, antibiotics in goats milk, contaminated animal carcasses, etc.

-Several years ago, we began the search for viable alternatives to growth promoting antibiotics in poultry.
-For years, feed containing subtherapeutic levels of antibiotics has been a common practice in promoting growth in poultry.
+Additionally, there are other projects that we consider food safety related: Antibiotics in animal feed, pesticide uptake in plants, antibiotics in goats milk, contaminated animal carcasses, etc. For years, feed containing subtherapeutic levels of antibiotics has been a common practice in promoting growth in poultry.
 Recently, this has become a food safety issue, particularly in many European nations.
 A recent study to compare the effects of yeast cultures, MOS, and terramycin as growth promoters in turkeys, show promising results.
 This work has been reported at scientific meetings.